bitpay/insight/README.md

 ## Note

-For more details about the *insight API* configs and end-point, just go to [insight API github repository](https://github.com/reddcoin-project/reddsight-api) or read the [documentation](https://github.com/reddcoin-project/reddsight-api/blob/master/README.md)
+For more details about the *reddsight-api* configs and end-point, just go to [reddsight-api github repository](https://github.com/reddcoin-project/reddsight-api) or read the [documentation](https://github.com/reddcoin-project/reddsight-api/blob/master/README.md)

 ## Contribute

-Contributions and suggestions are welcomed at [insight github repository](https://github.com/reddcoin-project/reddsight).
+Contributions and suggestions are welcomed at [reddsight github repository](https://github.com/reddcoin-project/reddsight).

 ## License